jawwadilyasmr/blockchain-homework/Blockchain Case Study/Case Study.md

 ## Why This Matters

-Instead of privatized and monopolized companies likes of Google, Facebook and Uber, the promise of Web 3.0 is that it will bring a decentralized, democratic power structure to the internet.
+Web 3.0 will bring a decentralized, democratic power structure to the internet.
 Web 3 won’t allow private corporations such as Google and Apple to take the personal information from the web.

 There are number of advantages that Web 3 offers;